Simon220902/Python-Turing-Machine/README.md

 ## turingGUI.py
 A program providing a GUI for the step through execution of a turing machine.
 Try it out in the turingInterface.py.
+Type help to get a list of the commands.
+Do mind that you need to create both a tape and a program (and give them both some data) for it to be able to execute.